nebulei/nebulei/README.md

 # Nebulei

-Nebulei is a  Social-Network for intellectuals to share their work or opinion on subjects like **`Science`**, **`Technology`**, **`Philosophy`**, **`Engineering`**, and **`History`**, ect.
+Nebulei is a  Social-Network for beautiful humans to share their work or opinion on subjects like **`Science`**, **`Technology`**, **`Philosophy`**, **`Engineering`**, and **`History`**, ect.
 Meanwhile making large progress in `creation`, `discovery`, `invention`, and most importantly; allowing `collaboration` to take place as we believe there is a lack of shared work among intellectuals of the world.